Above: The first home built in Yalecrest, 1911

 Miller Bird Refuge and Nature Park follows the course of Red Butte Creek on both sides of its ravine and originally extended from 900 South to 1500 East but now stops at Bonneview Drive as a land swap gave the southern section of Miller Bird Refuge and Nature Park to the LDS Church in 1945 in exchange for property that became Laird Park, located on 1800 East between Laird and Princeton.
 Miller Bird Refuge and Nature Park is named for Lee Charles and Minnie Viele Miller that lived at 1607 Yalecrest.
 After Lee Charles death in 1930 Minnie Miller donated property in his memory along both sides of Red Butte Creek to the city where it became known as Miller Bird Refuge.

 Duffin’s Grocery Store was built in 1925 at 1604 Princeton and was run by Clarence Duffin in conjunction with William Wood & Sons meat market.
 Duffin’s was the only market within Yalecrest and designed to have the same setback and blend in with the surrounding houses.
 This property has now been turned into a personal residence.

 Currently there are three commercial buildings on the outskirts of Yalecrest at 1700 East and 1300 South.
-They house two restaurants—Eggs in The City and Sea Salt— and a retail clothing boutique and spa.
+They house two restaurants—108 and Nomad— and a pharmacy & gift shop.